hn374/Developer-Notes/React/React.md

 }
 ```

-More commonly, you'l be using an ES6 class to define a component:
+More commonly, you'll be using an ES6 class to define a component:

 ```javascript
 class Welcome extends React.Component {